KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Images.md

 Image.keyboard
 Image.keyboardBackspace
 Image.keyboardBackspaceRtl
+Image.keyboardCommand
+Image.keyboardControl
+Image.keyboardDictation
+Image.keyboardDismiss
+Image.keyboardEmail
 ```

-These images are prefixed with `keyboard` so that typing `Image.keyboard` gives you a list of all available images.
+These images are prefixed with `keyboard`, so typing `Image.keyboard` gives you a list of all available images.

-### Assets
+## Asset-based images

 KeyboardKit also has a few `Image` extensions that resolve to embedded assets, for instance: